korlibs-archive/korma/README.md

 ![](https://raw.githubusercontent.com/soywiz/kor/master/logos/128/korma.png)

-This is a mathematical library.
+This is a mathematical library written in Kotlin, with no external dependencies.
 Mostly focused on geometry.
-It is not related to kotlin coroutines at all.
-But it is part of the [soywiz's korlibs](https://github.com/soywiz/korlibs) libraries and thus the name.
+It is not related to kotlin coroutines at all, but it is part of the [soywiz's korlibs](https://github.com/soywiz/korlibs) libraries and thus the name.

 This library includes: